d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

         return npx.relu(Y + X)
 ```

-This code generates two types of networks: one where we add the input to the output before applying the ReLU nonlinearity, and whenever `use_1x1conv=True`, one where we adjust channels and resolution by means of a $1 \times 1$ convolution before adding.
-The diagram below illustrates this:
+This code generates two types of networks: one where we add the input to the output before applying the ReLU nonlinearity, and whenever `use_1x1conv=True`, one where we adjust channels and resolution by means of a $1 \times 1$ convolution before adding. :numref:`fig_resnet_block` illustrates this:

 ![Left: regular ResNet block; Right: ResNet block with 1x1 convolution](../img/resnet-block.svg)
+:label:`fig_resnet_block`

 Now let us look at a situation where the input and output are of the same shape.